 Students may request Parental Leaves of Absence, with or without extensions of their academic program, to fulfill parental responsibilities.
-Requests should be discussed with the Associate Dean for Student Affairs and will require approval of the appropriate Academic Evaluation Board (Basic or Clinical).
+Requests should be discussed with the Associate Dean for Student Affairs and will be process as above for Personal Leave of Absence.